kendarorg/Angular101/demo002srv.md

 ### List the objects

 We need a variable to store all the data and a get function to retrieve those data!
+We tell express that this call is available for all sites, adding the cors() paramater

 	var addresses = [];

-	app.get("/api/address", (req, res, next) => {
+	app.get("/api/address", cors(),(req, res, next) => {
 	 	res.json(addresses);
 	});